orangejuice/blog/data/activity/book-洛丽塔-1989/record.en.md

 date: 2024-01-09 08:13:22+08:00
 douban:
   rating: 8.8
-  subtitle: Vladimir Nabokov / 1989 / Lijiang Publishing House
+  subtitle: Vladimir Nabokov / 1989 / Li River Publishing
 ---

-Via tw 停云, 'Lolita' is a double-edged sword.
-It is both a truly great masterpiece of genius and a strong poison.
-On one hand, it possesses the most unique writing style, the most gripping rhythm, and the most powerful allure.
-On the other hand, it normalizes the sexualization of underage females.
+Tweeted by Ting Yun, 'Lolita' is a double-edged sword; it is both a truly great work of genius and a poison.
+It boasts a unique style, the most captivating rhythm, and the strongest allure, while simultaneously normalizing the sexualization of underage girls.